 How can a document management tool improve my prescription workflow and keep my practice compliant?

 A robust document management tool can make your prescription process smoother and easier to manage.
-By automating tasks like sending prescriptions digitally and securing patient confirmations, it helps you stay on top of things and remain compliant with the Eyeglass Rule.
+Automating tasks like sending prescriptions digitally and securing patient confirmations helps you stay on top of things and remain compliant with the Eyeglass Rule.
 You can instantly send prescriptions via email or text, store them securely, and ensure that everything is organized and easily accessible to patients.
 Plus, it reduces the time spent on manual paperwork and helps avoid mistakes, making your workflow more efficient while giving patients a better experience with your office.

 How can software ease the burden?